Chisom83/Northwind_Traders/README.md

 - Delivery service performance
   - On time delivery is generally consistent across all providers, indicating efficient logistics and order fufillment.

+### Recomendations
+- deeper analysis of revenue fluctuations should be conducted to understand the major impact of seasonal trend.
+- Implement targeted marketing campagins and promotions during low sales month to drive sales.
+- Best performing product should be stocked up more and under performing products should be discontinued orprice should be adjusted in other to increase sales.
+- Relationship with key customers should be strengthen like SAVEA and ERNISH by offering discounts and gifts.